artsy/force/components/my_active_bids/README.md

 Small widget that indicates bids placed by the current user and if they're winning.

-## Polling View

-The easiest way is to just render client-side and drop in this view which will poll for updates to keep things fresh.

 ````coffeescript
 MyActiveBids = require '../../components/my_active_bids/view.coffee'
 view = new MyActiveBids